testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/set-geo-location.md

 ---
 title: "Set Geolocation for Tests in Chrome and Firefox"
 page_title: "Set Geolocation for your Tests"
-meta_desc: "How to set the location of your Test Machine by using desired capabilities in Testsigma"
+metadesc: "How to set the location of your Test Machine by using desired capabilities in Testsigma"
+noindex: false
 order: 15.6
 page_id: "Set Geolocation for Tests in Chrome and Firefox"
 search_keyword: ""